junit-team/junit5/CONTRIBUTING.md

 ### Javadoc

 - Javadoc comments should be wrapped after 80 characters whenever possible.
-- This first paragraph must be a single, concise sentence that ends with a period (".").
+- This first paragraph must be a single, concise sentence that ends with a period (`.`).
-- Place `<p>` on the same line as the first line in a new paragraph and precede `<p>` with a blank line.
+- Place `<p>` on the same line as the first line of a new paragraph and precede `<p>` with a blank line.
 - Insert a blank line before at-clauses/tags.
 - Favor `{@code foo}` over `<code>foo</code>`.
 - Favor literals (e.g., `{@literal @}`) over HTML entities.
-- New classes and methods should have `@since ...` annotation.
+- New classes and methods should declare a `@since ...` tag.
-- Use `@since 5.0` instead of `@since 5.0.0`.
+- Use `@since 5.10` instead of `@since 5.10.0`.
 - Do not use `@author` tags.
-Instead, contributors are listed on [GitHub](https://github.com/junit-team/junit5/graphs/contributors).
+Instead, contributors are listed on the [GitHub](https://github.com/junit-team/junit5/graphs/contributors) page.
-- Do not use verbs in third person form (e.g. use "Discover tests..." instead of "Discovers tests...") in the first sentence describing a method.
+- Do not use verbs in third-person form in the first sentence of the Javadoc for a method -- for example, use "Discover tests..." instead of "Discovers tests...".

 #### Examples